 Who are we?

 We are The Institute for Functional Medicine (IFM).
 IFM believes health and vitality are essential to the human spirit.
-We work to advance the highest expression of individual health by advocating for the widespread adoption of Functional Medicine as the standard of care.
+We work to advance the highest expression of individual health by advocating for the widespread adoption of functional medicine for all.

 The Institute for Functional Medicine is a nonprofit 501(c)(3) organization.